Get updates on the government assistance programs and available aid for small business owners.

-It’s being called the “PPP Second Draw,” meaning if you previously received a PPP loan, you have a second chance at funding with the renewed program.
+PPP second draw loans.
+If you previously received a PPP loan, you have a second chance at funding with the renewed program.
 New loans are available if:

+PPP first draw loans.
 If you have not previously received PPP funding, you are also eligible to apply.
-Loans of up to $2 million are available for businesses with less than 500 employees, sole proprietors, independent contractors and eligible self-employed individuals.
+Loans of up to $2 million are available for businesses with less than 500 employees*, sole proprietors, independent contractors and eligible self-employed individuals.

-New Economic Injury Disaster Loan Program Measures for Those Hardest Hit
+New Economic Injury Disaster Loan program measures for those hardest hit

+Loan applications can be submitted with banks and approved financial lenders.
 Even if you applied before and were denied, this new bill includes new funding so try again.
-Loan applications can be submitted with banks and approved financial lenders.
 This new round of funding also has set-asides for community lenders to assist hard-to-reach communities and unbanked or underbanked small businesses.

 Our small business tax professional certification is awarded by Block Advisors, a part of H&R Block, based upon successful completion of proprietary training.
 Our Block Advisors small business services are available at participating Block Advisors and H&R Block offices nationwide.

 PPP loan applications can be submitted with banks and approved financial lenders.
 Other SBA loan applications can be submitted directly to the SBA.
 Check out SBA.gov for more information.
 Even if you applied before and were denied, this new bill includes new funding so try again.
-This new round of funding also has set-asides for community lenders to assist hard-to-reach communities and unbanked or underbanked small businesses.

 Yes, receiving aid may impact your 2020 tax filing.
 For example, money received from your forgivable PPP loan will not be included in your gross income at the federal level, but you’ll want to check with your state to determine if the forgiven loan is taxable on your state return.
-In addition, the latest legislation provides for the ability to deduct business expenses paid with forgiven PPP loans and other COVID-related loans and grants.
+In addition, recent legislation provides for the ability to deduct business expenses paid with forgiven PPP loans and other COVID-related loans and grants.